 Blue Ridge Music Center Summer Concert Series

-New Dates: The 2020 Summer Concert Season tentatively begins on June 27.
+New Dates: The 2020 Summer Concert Season tentatively begins in August.
 (Subject to change)

 The Blue Ridge Music Center in Galax features a state-of-the-art amphitheater on the Blue Ridge Parkway and hosts concerts each weekend June through September.